Dimitris Theodorou

-Dimitris Theodorou (Δημήτρης Θεοδώρου, born 10 September 1997) is a Cypriot professional footballer who plays as a winger for Cypriot First Division club APOEL and the Cyprus national team.
+Dimitris Theodorou (Δημήτρης Θεοδώρου, born 10 September 1997) is a Cypriot professional footballer who plays as a winger for Cypriot First Division club Anorthosis and the Cyprus national team.

 Club career

 Theodorou began playing for the first team of Omonia Aradippou in the Cypriot Second Division during the 2014–15 season, before moving to Enosis Neon Paralimni in July 2019.
 He made his professional debut for Enosis Neon Paralimni in the Cypriot First Division on 26 August 2019, starting in the match against Ethnikos Achna, which finished as a 3–4 home loss.

 International career

 Theodorou made his international debut for Cyprus on 16 November 2019 in a UEFA Euro 2020 qualifying match against Scotland, which finished as a 1–2 home loss.